ytakano/blisp/README.md

 ## Version History

+### 0.3.3

+- add hexadecimal, octal, and binary
+  - 0xabcDEF
+  - 0o777
+  - 0b1010

 ### 0.3.2

 - add pow to compute exponent
   - example: (pow 10 20)
   - type of pow: (Pure (-> (Int Int) (Option Int)))
-  - the exponent portion is greater or equal to 2^32, then return None
+  - if the exponent portion is greater or equal to 2^32, then return None
 - add sqrt
   - example: (sqrt 16)
   - type of sqrt: (Pure (-> (Int) (Option Int)))